microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraDevice.md

 ## Description

-the `New-EntraDevice` cmdlet creates a device in Microsoft Entra ID.
+The `New-EntraDevice` cmdlet creates a device in Microsoft Entra ID.

 ## Examples